Average and Expected Distortion of Voronoi Paths and Scapes: Introduction

 \section{Introduction}

 Given a locally finite set $A \subseteq \Rspace^d$ and a line segment, the \emph{Voronoi path} of the line segment is the dual of the Voronoi tessellation of $A$ intersected with the segment.
 In other words, it consists of all Delaunay edges dual to Voronoi cells of dimension $d-1$ crossed by the line segment.
-We generalize it to the \emph{Voronoi scape} of $A$ and a $p$-dimensional set $\Omega \subseteq \Rspace^d$, which contains a $p$-cell in the Delaunay mosaic of $A$ with multiplicity $\mu$, if $\Omega$ intersects the corresponding Voronoi $(d-p)$-cell in $\mu$ points.
-We are interested in the \emph{distortion}, which is the ratio of the $p$-dimensional volume of the Voronoi scape over the volume of $\Omega$.
+We generalize it to the \emph{Voronoi scape} of $A$ and a $p$-dimensional set $\Omega \subseteq \Rspace^d$, which is a multiset of the cells in the Delaunay mosaic of $A$.
+In the generic case, when $\Omega$ intersects a Voronoi $(d-p)$-cell in a finite number of points, $\mu$, the Voronoi scape contains the corresponding Delaunay $p$-cell $\mu$ times.
+We are interested in the \emph{distortion}, which is the ratio of the $p$-dimensional volume of the Voronoi scape over the $p$-dimensional volume of $\Omega$.

 Considering the Voronoi tessellation of a stationary Poisson point process and a line segment in $\Rspace^2$, \cite{BTZ00} proves that the expected distortion is $\frac{4}{\pi}$.
 Extending this work to $d > 2$ dimensions, \cite{dCDe18} proves that the expected distortion is $\sqrt{2d/\pi} + O(1/\sqrt{d})$.
-We remove the ambiguity in this answer by proving that the expected distortion in $\Rspace^d$ is $d!!/(d-1)!!$, if $d$ is odd, and $2 d!! / (\pi (d-1)!!)$, if $d$ is even, in which $!!$ is the double factorial.
-Furthermore, we generalize the result to any dimension and prove that for $p$-dimensional sets the expected distortion is the binomial coefficient $\tbinom{d/2}{p/2}$, in which non-integer parameters are understood in the way the Gamma function extends the factorial:
+We remove the ambiguity in this answer by proving that the expected distortion in $\Rspace^d$ is $d!!/(d-1)!!$, if $d$ is odd, and $\frac{2}{\pi} d!! / (d-1)!!$, if $d$ is even, in which $!!$ is the double factorial.
+Furthermore, we generalize the result from the line segment to rectifiable $p$-dimensional sets and prove that the expected distortion is the binomial coefficient $\tbinom{d/2}{p/2}$, in which non-integer parameters are understood in the way the Gamma function extends the factorial:

-The binomial interpretation also provides the asymptotics for $\DConstant{p}{d}$.
-Table \ref{tbl:distortion} shows the values for small dimensions.
-More precisely, we prove that \eqref{eqn:DConstant} is the \emph{average distortion} for sufficiently regular $p$-dimensional sets and Voronoi tessellations.
+The binomial interpretation also provides the asymptotics for $\DConstant{p}{d}$; for the values in small dimensions see Table~\ref{tbl:distortion}.
+More precisely, we prove that \eqref{eqn:DConstant} is the \emph{average distortion} for sufficiently regular $p$-dimensional sets and Voronoi tessellations, in which the average is taken over all rigid motions of the set.
 The claim for stationary Poisson point processes follows because they are invariant under rotations and translations.
-The proof is based on a decomposition of $\Rspace^d \times \Grass{p}{d}$ that is related to the \emph{mixed complex} \cite{Ede99}.
-As a byproduct, we get an expression for the volumes of the cells in the mixed complex; see Corollary \ref{cor:mixed_volumes}. { }
+The proof is based on a decomposition of $\Rspace^d \times \Grass{p}{d}$ related to the \emph{mixed complex} introduced in \cite{Ede99}.
+As a byproduct, we get an expression for the volumes of the cells in the mixed complex; see Corollary~\ref{cor:mixed_volumes}. { }

 \textbf{Outline.} Section~\ref{sec:2} prepares the proof of our main result by computing the first and second moments of the $p$-dimensional volume of the projection of a unit $p$-cube in $\Rspace^d$.
 Section~\ref{sec:3} studies the space of point-direction pairs.
 Section~\ref{sec:4} introduces a mild regularity condition for Voronoi tessellations.
 Section~\ref{sec:5} computes the volume of the cells in the mixed complex.
 Section~\ref{sec:6} proves that $\DConstant{p}{d}$ is the average distortion for $p$-dimensional shapes in $\Rspace^d$, and the expected distortion if the tessellation is of a stationary Poisson point process.
 Section~\ref{sec:8} concludes the paper.